+5 We support the development of Ecosystems Services Markets (ESMs) either through public
-We support the development of Ecosystems Services Markets (ESMs) either through public policy or the private market provided they are free of excessive government mandates and offer sufficient incentives for landowners for the conservation activity.
-Such marketplaces could offer farmers additional revenue streams for voluntary conservation activities related to carbon/greenhouse gas reductions and capture activities, water quantity/quality improvement activities, soil health enhancement practices, energy production and use activities, wildlife habitat services, and other related activities that carry known and measurable positive environmental impacts.
-Such practices have been studied and recommended for such markets by the Noble Institute and the Ecosystems Services Market (ESM) Consortium.
-The development of such programs should not come at the cost of existing conservation programs or other Farm Bill program funds.

-We support enhanced conservation program payments for voluntary "climate smart agriculture and forestry" practices that enhance land use efficiency, improve soil health, reduce water use and energy use, and mitigate greenhouse gas emissions.
-These practices aim to increase resiliency and adaptation to concerns related to climate change.
-We also support use of Commodity Credit Corporation (CCC) payments for certain voluntary activities that are deemed to be beneficial in relation to reducing carbon emissions or sequestering carbon provided new funding is made available for such payments in a manner that does not conflict with existing CCC funds that may be needed for emergency needs or other programs.

-- With the USDA funding announcements by Secretary Vilsack to support various climate smart initiatives, we are committed to working with USDA and grant recipients to - 28 implement programs that provide the greatest benefit to farms in Arkansas. - We support the Growing Climate Solutions Act as approved by the U.S. Senate in 2021.
-This - 30 legislation aims to create an advisory council to assist in the development of new voluntary - 31 carbon markets and related verification systems that can provide for additional incentives and - 32 payments to farmers for certain practices. - We also support the efforts of the Food and Agriculture Climate Alliance (FACA), which aims to - 34 support voluntary, market and incentive-based policies that promote resilience and help rural - 35 economies better adapt to climate change. - We support the development of a tax credit program for farmers modeled after Internal Revenue - Code Section 45Q, which provides oil and gas companies with a tax credit on a per-ton basis for - 38 qualified captured carbon dioxide.
-This tax credit should be transferable, allowing maximum - 39 flexibility for participants. - We believe any new climate smart agriculture and forestry programs should reward early - 41 adopters remain available to all acres that engage in eligible practices in future years.
-We believe - 42 payments for these voluntary practices should be at a level and rate that would likely to lead to
+- 6 policy or the private market provided they are free of excessive government mandates and offer - 7 sufficient incentives for landowners for the conservation activity.
+Such marketplaces could offer - 8 farmers additional revenue streams for voluntary conservation activities related to - 9 carbon/greenhouse gas reductions and capture activities, water quantity/quality improvement - 10 activities, soil health enhancement practices, energy production and use activities, wildlife - 11 habitat services, and other related activities that carry known and measurable positive - 12 environmental impacts.
+Such practices have been studied and recommended for such markets by - 13 the Noble Institute and the Ecosystems Services Market (ESM) Consortium.
+The development of - such programs should not come at the cost of existing conservation programs or other Farm Billprogram funds. - 16 - 17 We support enhanced conservation program payments for voluntary "climate smart agriculture - 18 and forestry" (CSAF) practices that enhance land use efficiency, improve soil health, reduce - 19 water use and energy use, and mitigate greenhouse gas emissions.
+These practices aim to - 20 increase resiliency and adaptation to concerns related to climate change.
+We also support use of - 21 Commodity Credit Corporation (CCC) payments for certain voluntary activities that are deemed - 22 to be beneficial in relation to reducing carbon emissions or sequestering carbon provided new - 23 funding is made available for such payments in a manner that does not conflict with existing - 24 CCC funds that may be needed for emergency needs or other programs. - 25 - 26 With the USDA funding announcements by Secretary Vilsack to support various climate smart - 27 initiatives, we are committed to working with USDA and grant recipients to implement programs - that provide the greatest benefit to farms in Arkansas.
+We were pleased with recent CSAF grants - awarded to service Arkansas farmers, and we intend to support the delivery of such grants to Ag - 30 Council members. - 31 We support the Growing Climate Solutions Act as approved by the U.S. Senate in 2021.
+This - 32 legislation aims to create an advisory council to assist in the development of new voluntary - 33 carbon markets and related verification systems that can provide for additional incentives and - 34 payments to farmers for certain practices. - 35 We also support the efforts of the Food and Agriculture Climate Alliance (FACA), which aims to - 36 support voluntary, market and incentive-based policies that promote resilience and help rural - 37 economies better adapt to climate change. - 38 We support the development of a tax credit program for farmers modeled after Internal Revenue - 39 Code Section 45Q, which provides oil and gas companies with a tax credit on a per-ton basis for - 40 qualified captured carbon dioxide.
+This tax credit should be transferable, allowing maximum - 41 flexibility for participants.

-- greater adoption among Arkansas farmers.
-Such programs should be made available to all 1 - 2 regions and all commodities.
+- 1 We believe any new climate smart agriculture and forestry programs should reward early - 2 adopters remain available to all acres that engage in eligible practices in future years.
+We believe - payments for these voluntary practices should be at a level and rate that would likely to lead to - 4 greater adoption among Arkansas farmers.
+Such programs should be made available to all - 5 regions and all commodities. - 6 We believe USDA should play a greater role in establishing mitigation standards related to - 7 EPA's efforts to comply with the Endangered Species Act (ESA).

-Energy Title
+8 Energy Title